Larne: Saints and scholars

 During the 12th and 13th centuries, Larne sat on a shifting frontier of Gaelic, Norse‑Gaelic and Anglo‑Norman influence.
 Following the temporary expulsion of Hugh de Lacy from Ulster in 1205, grants were made to members of the Galloway family, including Duncan FitzGilbert/ de Galloway (d.
 1250), who was given Wulricheford(Ulrichfiord — Larne Lough), Iverthe (Inver in Larne parish) and Glinarne (Glenarm).
 In 1224 Duncan 'of Carrick' complained that Hugh de Lacy had seized the land of ‘Balgeithelauche’ — likely Ballygally.

 In the parish of Kilwaughter, a fort held by the Anglo-Norman Adam Bisset was burned in 1282.
 The Bissets were associates of De Lacy and intermarried with the Fitzgilbert (Galloway) family.
 The Bisset clan was still ruling the Glynns area until at least 1522.
 The old tower at Ballygally Head was probably under Bisset control.

 In 1272 Henry de Mandeville was a tenant of Adam Bisset in Craiganboy on the south side of the Glynn.
-De Mandeville then went on to claim the townland as his own.
+De Mandeville went on to claim the townland as his own.
 There was subsequently a dispute over land at Kilwaughter between the de Mandevilles and Fitzwarins.

 In 1245, the townland of Greenland was associated with the Pe de Lu family.
 The Earl of Ulster also leased Drumalis to Nicholas Pedelowe in 1333: the land comprised three carcucates, a mill and a court.
 A mill at Kilwaughter was also owned by the Earl of Ulster.

 Ecclesiastical parishes were set up in Larne after 1210.
 Killyglen parish was in existence in the mid-13th century, its rectory granted to Muckamore Abbey by Isaac, bishop of Connor between 1245 and 1256.
 The parish of Ballyhampton was listed in 1306–07.
 There may have been some strategic reason why Ballyhampton fell under the bishop's land, as it was unusually small for a parish.
 Neighbouring Killyglen, Larne and Carncastle were secular estates.